PaulGilmartin/django-queryhunter/README.md

 # django-queryhunter
-Find out which lines of your Django application code execute the most SQL queries
+Map your Django application code to the SQL queries it produces.